-30Under30 Nominee: Alexis Sacino
+30Under30 Honouree: Alexis Sacino

-Great to hear from Significant Insights Global 30 under 30 nominee Alexis Sacino, a Research Manager at SKIM, a global insights agency.
+Great to hear from Significant Insights Global 30 under 30 honouree Alexis Sacino, a Research Manager at SKIM, a global insights agency.
 Alexis is a talented researcher who leverages sophisticated research techniques to uncover emerging trends and drive innovative strategies for leading brands.

 So, how did you get into the industry, and take us through how you got to this point?